bookiza/bubblin.docs/_posts/2018-01-01-practices.markdown

 published: true
 ---

-A bunch of "goodies" and "no good" when you're making a Superbook for web.
+A bunch of goodies and "no good" when you're baking a Superbook.

 1. #### Always set `typography` from the `<HEAD>` of layout template.
 	+ Use `style.css` template option to add typography on your book